Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

 You can have your client application communicate with a media server.

-This feature is supported in mobile and wearable applications only.

 To manage the media using the Media Controller API, you have to develop two applications:

 - Client that sends requests to the server in order to change, for example, the playback state and position modes.